BHFDSC/documentation/docs/useful_updates/nicor_update.md

 \
 Note that some columns show 0% completeness, meaning they are provisioned in the dataset but contain no non-null data.

+Check out the <a href="https://bhfdatasciencecentre.org/dashboard/" target="_blank">Dataset Summary Dashboard</a> for an interactive view of data completeness.

 <a href="https://bhfdsc.github.io/documentation/assets/images/nicor_acs_combined.png" target="_blank">
   <img src="https://bhfdsc.github.io/documentation/assets/images/nicor_acs_combined.png" alt="nicor_acs_combined" width="1000">
 </a>